martapignatelli/real-function-optimization/README.md

    - Backward Differences
    - Centered Differences

-*Note:* Finite differences are implemented and supported only for 2-dimensional cases.

 ## Design Decisions
 - **Solver Design**: the solver is implemented as a **functor** and its state corresponds to the method's parameters, allowing for modular and reusable design.
 - **Template Usage**: template programming is used to manage method choices and gradient computation strategies efficiently, as the set of choices is finite and limited in size.